beskro2/Autobots-Sprint3/Sprint3/readme.txt

--updated planetarium application with defects fixed and updated condensed testing suite
+-updated planetarium application with defects fixed and stretch goals and updated condensed testing suite